 A. The charter school will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook.

-B. This policy or a summary thereof must be conspicuously posted in the administrative offices of the charter school and the office of each school.
+B. This policy must be conspicuously posted throughout each school building, in the administrative offices of the charter school, and in the office of each school.

-C. This policy must be given to each charter school employee and independent contractor who regularly interacts with students at the time of initial employment with the charter school.
+C. This policy must be distributed to each charter school employee and independent contractor at the time of hiring or contracting.charter school

 D. Notice of the rights and responsibilities of students and their parents under this policy must be included in the student discipline policy (See MSBA/MASA Model Policy 506) distributed to parents at the beginning of each school year.

 E. This policy shall be available to all parents and other school community members in an electronic format in the language appearing on the charter school’s or a school’s website.

+F. Each school must develop a process for discussing this policy with students, parents of students, independent contractors, and school employees.

-.
-The charter school shall provide an electronic copy of its most recently amended policy to the Minnesota Commissioner of Education.
+G. The charter school shall provide an electronic copy of its most recently amended policy to the Minnesota Commissioner of Education.

 IX.
 POLICY REVIEW

 To the extent practicable, the school board shall, on a cycle consistent with other charter school policies, review and revise this policy.
-The policy shall be made consistent with Minnesota Statutes section 121A.031 and other applicable law.
+The policy shall be made consistent with Minnesota Statutes, sections 121A.031 and 121A.0312 and other applicable law.
 Revisions shall be made in consultation with students, parents, and community organizations.

 Legal References: Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)